 - A decrease in hyper-pigmented spots

 - Smoother skin that is more even-textured

 - A refining of pore size by regulating sebum production – great for oily and acne skins

 - A reduction in fine lines and wrinkles

 - Plumper skin with improvement of moisture retention by strengthening the outermost layers of the skin

 For problem skins, dry dehydrated, acne and inflamed red or rosacea patients, this vitamin will improve their skin barrier function, as well as increase their tolerance to topical retinoids (Vitamin A).
 Ageing skins and those with sun damage will also reap the benefits of the combination of niacinamide and Vitamin A.

 There is a reason why all our clients receive a combination B vitamin serum application after our clinical procedures!
 It stimulates healing properties within the skin, calms and hydrates, and gives a luminosity to dull skin.
 We love it and would be surprised if you didn’t too!

 How To Use Vitamin B

 It doesn’t generally matter whether you apply your B in the morning or at night.
-It should be applied to clean skin and it is fine to layer with other serums and to apply a cream or sunblock over it.
-As it increases blood flow to the skin though you may experience some flushing of the skin.
+It should be applied to clean skin and is perfect to layer with other serums and to apply a cream or sunblock over it.
+As it increases blood flow to the skin you may experience some transient flushing of the skin.
 This is good, as you need the extra oxygen and nutrients in your skin for repair, however if you don’t like it, simply choose to use your B in the evening.